America Ferrera Brings Barbiecore Full Circle At 2024 Oscars

 The intricate details in America Ferrera's 2024 Oscars dress

 The red carpet is for making statements, and America Ferrera seems keenly aware of this.
-Her decision to sport a bold blush dress to the 2024 Oscars is an obvious homage to her role as Gloria — and the "Barbie" film itself.
+Her decision to sport a bold blush dress to the 2024 Oscars was an obvious homage to her role as Gloria — and the "Barbie" film itself.
 We've seen our fair share of "Barbie"-inspired ensembles ever since Margot Robbie and Ryan Gosling's on-set outfits first leaked online, but there's something particularly captivating about Ferrera's timeless take on the trend.
 After all, the sparkling effect on Ferrera's gown comes from actual chainmail, with more than 400 hours going into the creation of the stunning Versace design.

 With this in mind, the subtle juxtaposition between hard and soft elements is a touching tribute to Ferrera's role — and unforgettable message — as Gloria in "Barbie."
 Ferrera's red carpet look reads as pretty and demure at first glance, but a closer inspection reveals that it's also strong.
 Furthermore, even the design's silhouette gives us something to mull over.
 Though form-fitting and structured on top, its rigid form fades to a delicate train that slinks softly behind her.
 The dual nature of Ferrera's ensemble speaks volumes, and it's a true culmination of every lesson the film sought to instill in viewers.